candycode/candycode.github.com/site/portfolio/index.md

-Since it turns out that quite a few pieces of the _Molekel_ program where extracted and used in other software packages or to write papers without giving any credit, I will not release any intermediate version of the program and or engine until I make at least a referenceable publication somewhere(_arXiv_ is enough).
+Since it turns out that quite a few pieces of the _Molekel_ program where extracted and used in other software packages or to write papers without giving any credit, I will not release any intermediate version of the program and/or engine until I make at least a referenceable publication somewhere(_arXiv_ is enough).

 #Crystal Viewer

 <img src="pics/crystal_viewer/banner.jpg" class="imghover"/>

-Real-time visualizaiton of large (multi-million atoms) chemical compounds.
+Real-time visualizaiton of large (multi-million atoms) chemical datasets.

 Features:

 * color coding of scalar fields
 * picking of individual atoms
 * support for symmetry and replication of unit cell
+* support for ShellX and custom developed file format which allows to include any number of per-atom properties

 Discontinued; originally developed with another researcher and in collaboration with _EMPA_(Swiss material science lab).